rainleander/MSU-AI-microbootcamp/module4-notes.md

 - Model choice is influenced by data type, data size, and problem complexity.
 - Trying multiple models is feasible as many Scikit-learn models follow the model-fit-predict process.
 - Linear classification models represent relationships using straight lines, and logistic regression is commonly used for such problems.
-- In cases with unclear class boundaries, Support Vector Machines (SVM) can help find hyperplanes that maximize data separation.
+- Support Vector Machines (SVM) can help find hyperplanes that maximize data separation in cases with unclear class boundaries.
 - The SVC module in Scikit-learn is used for SVM models, and a linear kernel is suitable for linear data.
 - Non-linear data may require non-linear SVM models, which can separate data in three-dimensional space.
 - Decision trees are ideal for multi-class and binary classification, representing possible solutions based on conditions.